sagarrakshe/QuTe-Chess/README.md

 ## Contribute

-To contibute to `cute chess` fork the project and send pull request.
+To contribute to `cute chess` fork the project and send pull request.